Skip to Main Content

 • Business credit cards.
 Business credit cards can cover similar business expenses as microloans, often offering credit limits up to $50,000.
 These are more widely available than SBA microloans.

 • Merchant cash advances.
 A merchant cash advance looks at your past credit or debit card sales and provides funds you pay back based on future sales.
-But high fees costing much more than traditional business loan interest should make this a last resort.
+But with high fees that cost much more than traditional business loan interest, they should be considered a last resort.

 The bottom line